Ä¢¹½ÊÓÆµÍø

 Last Reviewed

-CWI evaluates all full-time faculty members a minimum of once every year using multiple data sources in accordance with the Northwest Commission of Colleges and Universities Accreditation Standards on faculty evaluation.
+Ä¢¹½ÊÓÆµÍø evaluates all full-time faculty members a minimum of once every year using multiple data sources in accordance with the Northwest Commission of Colleges and Universities accreditation standards on faculty evaluation.
 The purpose for evaluating faculty is to improve and enhance instructional excellence, to assist in making sound personnel decisions, and to provide information on the performance of faculty in their major areas of responsibility.

-The evaluations can only be fair and useful if the results of the evaluation are discussed with the person being evaluated.
+Evaluations can only be fair and useful if the results of the evaluation are discussed with the person being evaluated.
 Evaluations should not be confused with or considered as a substitute for open, ongoing communication between supervisors and subordinates.

 When improvement and professional development needs are identified, the responsibility for improvement and/or change rests with the faculty member.
 The institution may assist the faculty member by providing formal and informal improvement opportunities to the faculty.
 An opportunity for faculty comment is provided within each formal evaluation.

-Evaluation Type Part of the Evaluation if applicable Due Date
+Evaluation Type Part of the Evaluation (if applicable) Due Date

-FPAR
+FPAR Feb 15

-• Faculty submits FPAR to direct supervisor
+Strengths Based Coaching Faculty submits FPAR to direct supervisor Feb 15

-• Faculty fills out this portion of evaluation form
+Faculty fills out this portion of evaluation form Mar 1

-• Supervisor and faculty meet to discuss evaluation form
+Supervisor and faculty meet to discuss evaluation form Mar 31

-• Faculty confirms meeting occurred
+Faculty confirms meeting occurred Mar 31

 Summative Evaluation In conjunction with review of FPAR

-• Fall semester of year due,
+• Fall semester of year due

-Dean Evaluation
+Dean Evaluation Goal Setting

 • Fall semester of year due, completed concurrently with Summative Evaluation

-Evaluations for full-time CWI faculty will consist of two types – summative assessments and formative assessments.
+Evaluations for full-time Ä¢¹½ÊÓÆµÍø faculty will consist of two types — summative assessments and formative assessments.
 The criteria used in evaluating faculty performance for both summative and formative assessments are related to job and rank responsibilities.
 Assessment tools and processes should be understood by all parties before the evaluation process begins.
 Note: In cases where deficiency has been noted, a Coaching and Development Plan may be developed as part of the overall performance management.

-• Faculty Activity Reporting Form (FPAR).
-Housed in Faculty Evaluation Repository Blackboard Shell
+• Faculty Activity Reporting Form (FPAR)

-• Strengths Based Coaching.
-Housed in HR
+• Strengths Based Coaching

 A. Purpose